siddharthcheedi/AI_ASSIGNMENT_5/search_algo/README.md

 # Conclusion

-This assignment successfully implements four important adversarial search algorithms and evaluates them on Tic-Tac-Toe and Connect Four.
+We have successfully implemented four important adversarial search algorithms and evaluated them on Tic-Tac-Toe and Connect Four.

 The results demonstrate that: